 “After all the people had set out, the ocean flooded Dvaraka, which still teemed with a wealth of every kind.
 Whatever portion of land was passed over, the ocean immediately flooded over with its waters.”

-6. More than thirty-five sites in North India have yielded archaeological evidence and have been identified as ancient cities described in the Mahabharata.
+6. More than thirty-five sites in North India have yielded archaeological evidence and identified as ancient cities described in the Mahabharata.

 7. The dynasties recorded in the Ramayan and the Mahabharata concur without a difference.